ietf-rats-wg/draft-ietf-rats-coserv/draft-ietf-rats-coserv.md

 The producer SHOULD ensure that all RIMs in the result set are signed.
 In cases where the producer is returning copies of RIMs from upstream supply chain actors on a pass-through basis, the producer SHOULD preserve the original signatures from those supply chain actors, as opposed to re-constructing and re-signing the RIMs.

-#### RIM Expiry Processing and Results Expiry
+### RIM Expiry Processing and Results Expiry

 Signed RIMs may include their own expiry.
 For instance, signed CoRIMs include a protected header map, see {{Section 4.2.1 of -rats-corim}}.
 This header can in turn include optional
 CWT claims exp (expiration time) and nbf (not before time).
 If exp is present in a RIM result, then the CoSERV query result MUST NOT expire after exp, but MAY expire before exp.
 Moreover, if nbf is present then the CoSERV query result MUST NOT expire prior to nbf.

-In addition, a signed RIM may be accompanied by one or more certificates (see {{Section 9.2.1.2 of -rats-corim}}), each with their own validity period.
-The CoSERV query result expiry should not occur after the valdity period.
-However, CoSERV implementors may choose not to process certificate chains associated with RIMs.
-As a result, the consumer of CoSERV query results (i.e. verifiers) should confirm the valdiity periods of certificates that accompany the signed RIM.

 # CoSERV Data Model {#secdatamodel}